History of the Democratic Party (United States): Initiatives

-Response to the Donald Trump administration
+Response to the first Trump administration

 Protests

 At the inauguration of Donald Trump, 67 Democratic members of the United States House of Representatives boycotted the inauguration.
 This was the largest boycott by members of the United States Congress since the second inauguration of Richard Nixon, where it was estimated that between 80 and 200 Democratic members of United States Congress boycotted.
 The 2017 Women's March was a large-scale nationwide protest in favor of women's rights and against the policies of the Trump administration.
 The march found much support within the Democratic Party including participation from sitting Senators Booker, Duckworth, Harris, Sanders, and Warren.
 The George Floyd protests and other protests against police brutality received backlash from the Trump administration but found support from many Democratic congresspeople.

 Impeachments of Donald Trump

 In 2019, the Democratic-controlled House of Representatives initiated impeachment inquiries into President Trump's alleged coercion against Ukrainian President Volodymyr Zelenskyy by withholding military funds in order to gain politically sensitive material against Joe Biden.
 The House of Representatives voted to impeach Trump, with most Democrats voting for both articles.
 Trump was acquitted by the Republican-controlled Senate, with all Democratic Senators voting guilty.
 In 2021, the Democratic-controlled House of Representatives voted again to impeach Trump over his involvement in the January 6th attack on the United States Capitol, with all Democrats voting to impeach.
-Trump was again acquitted by the Republican-controlled Senate, with all Democratic Senators voting guilty.
+Trump was again acquitted by the Democratic-controlled Senate, with all Democratic Senators voting guilty.